wrightjd5/washingtonStatePoverty/readme.md

 This interactive map visualizes the number of people in poverty per county in Washington, overlaying the distribution of discount and charity stores.
 The map provides a comprehensive view of poverty statistics and store locations to aid in understanding the socio-economic landscape.

-## Map Preview

-Include a screenshot or GIF showcasing your map.
-You can also provide a link to an online demo if available.

 ## How to Use

 1. **Hover over a County:** Move your cursor over a county to view the number of people in poverty.